-You want all human rights at a glance see?
+You would like to all human rights at a glance see?
 Then you've come to the right place!
-The basis for a peaceful and sustainable coexistence is the protection of the basic needs of each individual.
+The basis for peaceful and sustainable coexistence is the protection of the basic needs of each individual.
 These range from food, health and education to social security.
-Therefore, in order to safeguard human dignity, on December 10, 1948, in the 183rd plenary session in the Palais de Chaillot in Paris the Universal Declaration of Human Rights proclaimed.
-Even if the rights contained therein are not enforceable and not binding, they represent an ideal for the orientation of the rights of man and a peaceful coexistence among each other.
-That is why Human Rights Day is celebrated every year on this day.
+To safeguard human dignity, the 183rd plenary session in the Palais de Chaillot in Paris on December 10, 1948, adopted the Universal Declaration of Human Rights proclaimed.
+Even if the rights contained therein are not enforceable and not binding, they represent an ideal for the orientation of human rights and peaceful coexistence.
+This is why Human Rights Day is celebrated on this day every year.

-In this post, I would like to introduce you to all 30 articles so that you can get a clear picture of our human rights.
+In this article, I would like to introduce you to all 30 articles so that you can get a clear picture of our human rights.

 - Freedom, equality, solidarity

 - Right to life and liberty